 - A timer on your garden tap can prevent wastage and save you money.

-- There is a PERMANENT BAN on the use of sprays and sprinklers between 10am and 5pm
+- There is a Water Restriction on the use of sprays and sprinklers between 10am and 5pm

 - A longer lush lawn develops a deeper root system and requires less water to look great.